angular/components/DEV_ENVIRONMENT.md

 # Developer guide: getting your environment set up

-1. Make sure you have `node` installed with a version at _least_ 4.2.3.
+Prerequisits:
+- Installed `node` version is at _least_ 4.2.3.
+You can check you version of node by running the following commmand: `node -v`

-2. Run `npm install -g angular-cli` to install the Angular CLI.
+1. Run `npm install -g angular-cli` to install the Angular CLI.
-3. Fork the `angular/material2` repo.
+2. Fork the `angular/material2` repo.
-4. Clone your fork.
+3. Clone your fork.
    Recommendation: name your git remotes `upstream` for `angular/material2` and `<your-username>` for your fork.
 Also see the [team git shortcuts](https://github.com/angular/material2/wiki/Team-git----bash-shortcuts).
-5. From the root of the project, run `npm install`
+4. From the root of the project, run `npm install`

 To build the project, run `ng build`.